 Continuing on, our enemy commander-in-chief and his minions are decidedly not “fallen angels” or dead humans who have somehow “morphed” into demonic beings—as a lot of fiction writing, television shows, and movies have deceived many humans into believing such fanciful notions about their origins.
 They were created “as is” to play specific parts in God’s sovereign, overarching, eternal plans and purposes for his entire creation—just as angels were created “as is” in the same manner and also for God’s eternal, sovereign purposes.

-For a fuller disclosure of Satan’s origin, please see our companion teaching on our web site entitled “Satan: From Beginning To End.”
+For a fuller disclosure of Satan’s origin, please see our companion teaching on this web site titled “Satan: From Beginning To End.”

 In a sense, those who are prayer warriors . . .
 Bible warriors . . . faith warriors . . . are God’s Rangers, trained prayer warriors stealthily infiltrating behind the enemy’s lines, ranging time and space with the “eyes” of faith and “wings of prayer”; by faith, Rangers roam throughout ShadowLand, always protecting their loved ones and their churches.
 They covertly traverse the realm of the worldwide Church, keeping things safe from the assaults of the enemy; they furtively move through time and space in prayer, seeking “hot spots” where the enemy has assaulted individuals and churches, and striking at various weak spots of the enemy.
 Their “inner radar” is always on “scan,” seeking where they are needed by God to pray, to use their Bible-weapons, and exercise their faith.
 Rangers are mostly unknown, and certainly unheralded, by those whose lives they protect daily in prayer warfare.